lloydchang/client-side-canary-deployment/docs/WORKFLOWS.md

 node update-canary.js --percentage=20
 ```

-## Additional Workflows

-### Evaluate Canary Metrics (`evaluate-canary.yml`)
-A standalone workflow focused on evaluation that:
-- Queries PostHog for performance metrics
-- Makes promotion/rollback decisions
-- Updates configuration based on performance
-- Commits changes back to the repository

-### Canary Deployment Evaluation (`canary-evaluation.yml`)
-Alternative evaluation workflow that:
-- Runs the canary evaluator script
-- Commits configuration updates if needed

-### Canary Deployment Automation (`canary-automation.yml`)
-Fully automated workflow that:
-- Fetches analytics data
-- Updates configuration based on performance metrics
-- Commits changes automatically

-## Workflow Selection Guide

-- **For regular deployments**: Use the main `Canary Deployment & Analytics` workflow
-- **For quick analytics**: Use `Canary Deployment & Analytics` with the "analyze" option
-- **For emergency percentage adjustments**: Use `Canary Deployment & Analytics` with the "adjust-canary" option
-- **For completely automated management**: Enable the scheduled triggers in `canary-automation.yml`

 ## Setting Up GitHub Secrets

-For these workflows to function properly, you need to set up the following secrets in your GitHub repository:
+For the workflow to function properly, you need to set up the following secrets in your GitHub repository:

 1. `POSTHOG_API_KEY`: PostHog API key (for server-side operations)
 2. `POSTHOG_PUBLIC_KEY`: PostHog project API key (for client-side tracking)